 When determining visitation rights, the courts will take into account all manner of issues such as mental and physical health of those concerned, practical elements such as physical distance and alleviating disruption to the child’s schooling.

-There is no legislation in Colorado regarding automatic custody rights; it will always be determined on a case by case basis.
-The focal concern of any divorce court is always going to be on the best interests of the child.
+There is no legislation in Colorado regarding automatic child custody rights; it will always be determined on a case-by-case basis.
+The focal concern of any divorce court is always going to be in the best interests of the child.

 Other elements taken into account will be the wishes of the parents (if both parties can reach an agreement independently of the courts, then that will usually take precedence) and indeed the wishes of the child- provided he or she is of sufficient maturity to provide a reasoned preference.